Skip to main content

 In-Plane Shear Stress Control

 • The most unfavorable situation was obtained under the effect of the load combination !G'+Q'-Ey'-0.3Ex' +0.3Ez obtained from the semi-rigid diaphragm solution.
-The F12 value calculated by considering the overstrength factor is read as 270.2565 kN.
+The F12 value is calculated by considering the overstrength factor.
 In this case, the in-plane shear stress is,

 • According to Article 7.11.3 of TBDY, in-plane shear stress shall not exceed the limit value given by Equation 7.25.